cyclr/docs/pages/connector-authentication/GoDaddy.md

 ### Cyclr Setup

-Setup your Zendesk Sell App within Cyclr:
+Setup your Go Daddy connector within Cyclr:

 *   Go to your **Cyclr Console**
 *   Click the **Connectors** menu along the top